-Chester A. Crocker is a distinguished fellow with CIGI’s Global Security & Politics Program, effective May 2014.
+Chester A. Crocker is a CIGI distinguished fellow, effective May 2014.
 He is currently leading a project that examines Africa’s regional conflict management capacity and gaps.

 Chester is the James R. Schlesinger professor of strategic studies at Georgetown University’s Walsh School of Foreign Service and serves on the board of its Institute for the Study of Diplomacy.
 His teaching and research focus on international security, conflict management and mediation.

 From 1981 to 1989, Chester served as Assistant Secretary of State for African Affairs.
 He developed the strategy and led the diplomacy that produced the treaties signed by Angola, Cuba, and South Africa in New York in December 1988.
 These agreements resulted in Namibia’s independence (March 1990) and the withdrawal of foreign forces from Namibia and Angola.